volkerjaenisch/inqbus.installer/doc/source/howtouse.rst

   installer = Installer()

-then you can register your handlers.
+Then you can register your handlers.
 For the registration you have to call the register-method.
-This method takes a lot of arguments to specify the when the handlers should be run.
+This method takes a lot of arguments to specify when the handlers should be run.

 #.
 Host: As host-argument you have to add the string 'localhost' or 'remote'.
 #.
 Virtual environment: As virtualenv-argument you have to add 'y' for using
    one or 'n' for using no virtual environment.
 #.
 Python: The next argument represents the used python.
-You can add 'system
+You can add 'system'
-   'or 'anaconda'.
+   or 'anaconda'.
 #.
 Operating System: The next argument is the name of the operating system,
    e.g. 'debian' or 'ubuntu'.
 #.
 Operating System Versions: This argument can be a list or a string.
 Here